Speech and Language Milestones for 2-Year-OldsInga Hyatt, M.S., CCC-SLP

 Carrying out two-step related directions, such as “Please go to the table and bring me the cup.”
 They should also begin to complete two-step directions that are unrelated, such as “Throw the ball and clap your hands.”

-Pointing to at least 15 pictures of objects when named
+Pointing to pictures of objects when named

 Starting to understand differences in sizes, such as big, large, small, little

 Comprehending “yours” and “mine,” as well as turn taking: “my turn” and “your turn”

 Listening to books and stories for longer periods of time, as well as pointing to objects of interest while listening to the reader

 Expressive language refers to how we use sounds and words to communicate our wants and needs.
 At 24 months, we anticipate a child is using mostly words to express themselves.
 During year 2, you should notice your child doing the following:

 Beginning to use pronouns, such as me, my, mine